kartoza/InfrastructureMapper/sql/schema.README.md

 ## 📡 Monitoring Stations

-This section describes the schema for monitoring stations and the readings they capture.
+This section describes monitoring stations and their associated readings.

 ```mermaid
 erDiagram